auth0/wordpress/README.md

 > [!IMPORTANT]
 > This plugin is **NOT** a SDK (Software Development Kit.)
 It's APIs are internal and not intended for developers to extend directly.
 We do not support altering the plugin's behavior or integrating it in any way beyond what is outlined in this README.
 If you're looking to build a more extensive integration, please create a solution using the [Auth0-PHP SDK](https://github.com/auth0/auth0-php) instead.

-> [!WARNING]
+> [!NOTE]
-> v4 of the plugin is no longer supported as of June 2023.
-We are no longer providing new features or bugfixes for that release.
-Please upgrade to v5 as soon as possible.
+> Upgrading from 5.x?
+The 6.0 release moves the plugin onto [auth0-php v9](https://github.com/auth0/auth0-php/tree/v9) and raises the minimum PHP version to 8.2.
+The built-in features (login, logout, callback, sessions, and User Sync) work unchanged, but custom code that calls the Management API must move from `getSdk()->management()` to the new `getManagement()` accessor.
+See [UPGRADING.md](./UPGRADING.md) for details.

 ## Getting Started

 ### Requirements

-- PHP 8.1+
+- PHP 8.2+
 - [Most recent version of WordPress](https://wordpress.org/news/category/releases/)
 - Database credentials with table creation permissions